itkr/JsonMasterModelViewer/README.md

 overview
 ------
-It is a static file for displaying the django model JSON
+It is a static file for displaying the django model JSON.
+Format that can be used.

     [
       {